hyosung11/dawnstar-manifesto/Write-the-Perfect-Book-Propasal.md

 ### Section 8: Chapter Outline

+- often preceded by a Table of Contents (TOC)
+- most nonfiction books have 7 to 10 chapters
+- the outline needs to close the deal from an editorial perspective

 ### Section 9: Sample Chapter(s)

 ## Chapter 5 - Building your digital footprint and platform from scratch